 In most cases, tenure and promotion require "distinction" in at least two areas, teaching and research, unless the faculty member has an assignment that primarily reflects other responsibilities, such as the Cooperative Extension Service or a clinical assignment.
 Merit should be regarded more important than variety of activity.
-"Distinction" is defined by the University and clarified by each college and department in terms tailored to the college and to department disciplines and consistent with University standards.
+"Distinction" is defined by the University and clarified by each college and department in terms tailored to the college and department disciplines consistent with University standards.